vahiwe/chatbot-demo/README.md

 - S3 bucket for document storage

 The infrastructure code is located in the `.infra` directory.
 See the [infrastructure documentation](.infra/README.md) for more details about the resources created.
 Note that you can also use existing AWS resources by simply configuring the appropriate credentials and knowledge base ID in your secrets file.

+## Note
+You'll have to populate the S3 bucket with the documents you want to use for the knowledge base.
+The documents should be in a format(pdf, txt, etc.) that is supported by the Amazon Bedrock Knowledge Base.
+For this project, I made use of AWS Service Documentations.
+I was able to get the documents in pdf format from [AWS Documentation](https://docs.aws.amazon.com/).